mwrnd/innova2_flex_xcku15p_notes/README.md

 ### DDR4 Communication Error

 If you attempt to send data to the DDR4 address but get `write file: Unknown error 512` it means DDR4 did not initialize properly or you are attempting to communicate with the wrong address.
 The *innova2_xcku15p_ddr4_bram_gpio* project has DDR4 at address `0x0` but if you made any changes confirm in the Vivado Block Design *Address Editor* that it is still `0x0`.
-Note the [DDR4 IP Block](https://www.xilinx.com/content/dam/xilinx/support/documents/ip_documentation/ultrascale_memory_ip/v1_4/pg150-ultrascale-memory-ip.pdf) does not allow reading from memory that has not yet been written to.
+The [DDR4 IP Block](https://www.xilinx.com/content/dam/xilinx/support/documents/ip_documentation/ultrascale_memory_ip/v1_4/pg150-ultrascale-memory-ip.pdf) does not allow reading from memory that has not yet been written to.
 Test with a write then a read.
 See the [Innova-2 DDR4 Troubleshooting](https://github.com/mwrnd/innova2_ddr4_troubleshooting) project for DDR4 hardware debugging help.
 ```Shell
 cd ~/dma_ip_drivers/XDMA/linux-kernel/tools/
 dd if=/dev/urandom bs=1 count=8192 of=TEST